-I quickly got to my feet, and then trotted down the path toward the sand and the river.
+I quickly got to my feet and then trotted down the path toward the sand and the river.
 I heard the Gunny leap up after me.
 I knew without looking that Fusner wouldn’t be far behind.

 Captain Casey stood at the edge of the sand, studying a section downriver where the slow-moving water ran under a huge overhanging tree, and then disappeared around a sharp bend.

-“Where’s your stuff?” he asked, as I stopped right next to him, shading my eyes against the sun’s fading reflection off the water.
+“Where’s your stuff?” he asked, as I stopped right next to him, shading my eyes against the sun’s fading reflection off of the water.

 “Shit,” I said again, dropping to the sand and working as fast as I could to get my boots off, wishing I had a pair of zippered paratrooper boots I’d once seen at a PX.

-Pilson was in the river all right, and coming downstream faster than the current seemed to be flowing.
+Pilson was in the river all right and coming downstream faster than the current seemed to be flowing.
 He wasn’t swimming.
 He was struggling to stay on the water’s surface and stay alive, and he was losing the battle.
 I took it all in with one glance.
 He was not only drowning.
 He was drowning without letting go of his rifle.
 He was also conclusively proving that the river was too deep to wade across.

-I hit the Song Lao with a surface dive, my background as a surfer in Hawaii, one-meter diver in high school and two years of lifeguard training all finally coming into play.
+I hit the Song Lao with a surface dive, my background as a surfer in Hawaii, a one-meter diver in high school and two years of lifeguard training all finally coming into play.
 I’d sat in lifeguard chairs thru two summers and never saved anyone.
 The dive was perfect, my head barely went under before I was breast-stroking gently, watching Pilson come right to me, down the very center of the moving water.
 I didn’t like the fact that the end of his M-16 barrel was swinging and plunging all over the place.
 Just before we made contact, I went under.
-I took him at the waist, and then swung around to my right, crooking his torso with my open left arm until I could grasp him by the material of his utility blouse.
+I took him at the waist and then swung around to my right, crooking his torso with my open left arm until I could grasp him by the material of his utility blouse.
 Because of his kicking and carrying on with the gun I could not get control of him or move him through the water toward either bank.
 I thrust myself upward above the surface and took a huge breath, before sinking down.
 I pulled Pilson with me, both hands entangled in his uniform.
 I found what I was seeking.
 The bottom.
 It was sand.
 I pushed Pilson upward without letting go of his uniform, once, and then again.
 I began bouncing him toward the near shore.
-It took two more surfacing’s and innumerable bounces before I had him in water shallow enough to walk him onto the lower bank of the river.
+It took two more surfacings and innumerable bounces before I had him in water shallow enough to walk him onto the lower bank of the river.

 The Gunny and the captain were there to haul him in.
 I crawled out of the water and sat on the bank.
 A life-sucking fatigue had come over me, as soon as I touched the sand.
 Fusner brought me my boots and helped me get to my feet.
 I walked in my socks back to my hooch, making sure to put my boots on and lace them up first thing after sitting down.
-I was soaked with river water I went to work rubbing more repellant onto all of my exposed skin.
+I was soaked with river water.
+I went to work rubbing more repellant onto all of my exposed skin.

 All I wanted to do was lay down, but I realized immediately that that wasn’t going to happen because the Gunny was back, a soaked Pilson plodding behind him.
 Pilson hadn’t come to thank me, however.
 He’d come because he had his radio strapped back on and was accompanying Captain Casey.
-Rittenhouse straggled behind the small party, swinging his ever present clip board and wearing a sharpened pencil behind his right ear.
+Rittenhouse straggled behind the small party, swinging his ever-present clipboard and wearing a sharpened pencil behind his right ear.

 I pulled the partially written letter from my pocket.
 It was so much mush.
-The government pen marks were indelible, but the paper itself had turned to a blue piled that looked like a soggy stack of used Kleenex.
+The government pen marks were indelible, but the paper itself had turned to a blue pile that looked like a soggy stack of used Kleenex.
 I tossed the mess off my poncho liner into the brush.